TIBHannover/ConfIDent_schema/examples/README.md

-# Examples of use of ConfIDent_schema
+# Examples of use of confident_schema

-This folder contains example data conforming to ConfIDent_schema
+This folder contains example data conforming to confident_schema

 The source for these is in [src/data](../src/data/examples)